iiasa/message-ix-models/doc/global/energy/index.rst

 The Reference Energy System (RES) defines the full set of available energy conversion technologies (:numref:`fig-res`).
-In MESSAGE terms, “energy conversion technology” refers to all types of energy technologies, from resource extraction to transformation, transport,
+In |MESSAGEix| terms, “energy conversion technology” refers to all types of energy technologies, from resource extraction to transformation, transport,